Carreau/phd-dissertation/parts/cells.rst

 .. general_motility

-Wether cells are part of multicellular or uni-cellular organism, they should be able to move in their environment.
-Usually, cell movement is differentiated in two categories: when cells are placed on a two dimensional environment — which is often the case for epidermal cells, or a culture cells –, or a three dimensional environment.
+Wether cells are part of multicellular or uni-cellular organism, they should be able to move in their environment Usually, cell movement is differentiated in two categories: when cells are placed on a two dimensional environment — which is often the case for epidermal cells, or a culture cells –, or a three dimensional environment.